 Explain to the young person what you would like them to do.
 Hand them the questionnaire and a brown envelope.
 Explain that they should tick the appropriate answer box.
 On most questions they should tick one box only.
 There are a few questions that have an instruction to 'Tick all that apply'.
-If the child has trouble understanding the questionnaire, please explain it to them.
-If a child has reading difficulties, please help them or administer the interview if necessary.
+There is also some simple routing in the questionnaire at just a few questions and children who are agedd 13, 14 and 15 are asked some additional questions that are not asked of younger children aged 11 and 12.
+If the child has trouble understanding the routing, please explain it to them.